-Q What benefit option elections are available when you apply for benefits?
+Q What benefit option elections are available to me when I apply for benefits?

-ATRS has four (4) elections for benefit payments.
-All benefit elections cover the ATRS retiree for the retiree's lifetime and three (3) of the elections allow the retiree to cover another individual (option beneficiary) after the retiree's death for all (Options A and B) or part (Option C) of the option beneficiary's lifetime.
+ATRS has four (4) options for benefit payments.
+All benefit options cover the ATRS retiree for the retiree's lifetime, and three (3) of the options allow the retiree to cover another individual (option beneficiary) after the retiree's death for all (Options A and B) or part (Option C) of the option beneficiary's lifetime.